DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 #### Skills and experience

 Your CV and statement of suitability will be assessed in line with the essential criteria in the responsibilities section.

-### Stage Two - Interview
+### Stage Two - Portfolio:
-The interview will include three parts:
+Send a portfolio which covers 3 case studies, demonstrating your technical skills and experience as a lead strategic service designer.

+Tips on what to include for each case study:

+ - A project/strategy name
-1 week ahead of the interview
+ - An outline of the challenge

--   Portfolio demonstrating your experience against the essential criteria listed in the responsibilities section of the advert.
+ - What you did (photos - show us the work)
+ - Impact

+### Stage Three - Interview

-### During the interview
+#### During the interview

--   10 minute of 1 case study presentation from your portfolio, demonstrating your experience against the essential criteria listed in the responsibilities section of the advert.
+-   10 minute of 1 case study presentation from your portfolio, demonstrating your technical skills against the essential criteria listed in the responsibilities section of the advert.
 -   10 minute presentation of a short, low-fidelity design task demonstrating your design thinking approach.
 -   Technical, Behaviour and experience questions based on the essential criteria for the role